|

 Project duration: 3 years (2006-2009)

-Funded: within the FP6 programme Marie Curie Actions: Human Resources and Mobility (HRM) Activity (Marie Curie Chairs (EXC))
+Funded: within the FP6 programme Marie Curie Actions: Human Resources and Mobility (HRM) Activity (Marie Curie Chairs Excellence (EXC))

-Collaboration sought: information exchange/training, further research or/and teaching career development for Marie Curie Chairs (EXC) grant holder in European university or company at the end of project (CV on request ).
+Collaboration sought: information exchange/training, further research or/and teaching career development for Marie Curie Chairs Excelence (EXC) grant holder in European university or company at the end of project (CV on request ).

 Contact: